 Bournemouth University, Talbot Campus

-3 years with a 4-week placement (or 4 years with a 30-week placement) full-time
+3 years full-time with a 4-week placement, or 4 years full-time with a minimum 30-week placement

 All subjects considered